 Because how we talk to each other and about each other has a deep impact on the overall health of our family.

-To cultivate a family who is kind to one another, we have eliminated several phrases which include: shut up, stupid, loser, jerk, ucks, dumb, hate, and crap.
+To cultivate a family who is kind to one another, we have eliminated several phrases which include: shut up, stupid, loser, jerk, sucks, dumb, hate, crap, duh, and I don’t care.

 10. Create a strong family identity: